sstelfox/stelfox.net/content/blog/2016-02-26-better-practices-with-sudo.md

 it properly countless times, which mostly meant leaving the distribution's defaults.

-At face value, executing a shell this way doen't seem to pose a problem.
+At face value, executing a shell this way doesn't seem to pose a problem.
 We use auditd to record administrative changes, and the kernel can track our original login UID and record that in addition to our effective user ID.
 Permission to use sudo is still restricted to a subset of trusted administrators.

 Using this default configuration is forming bad habits and after working through it it's not particularily hard to make a drastic improvement on the